VargheseJaco/data-analytics-migration-to-tableau/README.md

-# Data Analytics Migration Tableau
+# Data Analytics - Flight Information Migration to Tableau

 ## Data Wrangling and Cleaning
 - Created 9 Pandas dataframes from 9 csv files of flight information for the years 1987-1996